conoroshea1996/elderJsTest/src/routes/blog/job-board-posting.md

 ---
-title: "Job Board Posting with HireHive"
+title: 'Job Board Posting with HireHive'
-date: "2018-01-09"
+date: '2018-01-09'
 categories:
-  - "hirehive-updates"
+  - 'hirehive-updates'
-slug: "job-board-posting"
+slug: 'job-board-posting'
-seoTitle: "Job board posting with HireHive Recruiting Software"
+seoTitle: 'Job board posting with HireHive Recruiting Software'
-seoDescription: "Job board posting with HireHive.
-Almost all job boards offer application processes allowing you to fully track applications within your recruiting software."
+seoDescription: 'Job board posting with HireHive.
+Almost all job boards offer application processes allowing you to fully track applications within your recruiting software.'
-author: "Siobhan-Hasner"
+author: 'Siobhan-Hasner'
-coverImage: "/images/note-2527442_960_720.jpg"
+coverImage: '/images/note-2527442_960_720.jpg'
 ---

 Job boards are plentiful - there seems to be one for every industry, every job type and of course, every location.
 They often get a bad rap but with 200 million people visiting job boards like Indeed.com each month\*, job board posting certainly has its place in recruitment.